Michif: Orthography

 Michif lacks a unified spelling standard.
 Aside from local language differences, lack of a uniform spelling system can be attributed to Michif's history as an oral language.
 Generally, Michif-speaking communities spell words as they are pronounced in regional dialects, creating much variation in spelling.
 Some systems are phonetic, with each letter having only one sound (often based on English standards), while other are etymological, with French-derived words spelled by French standards, and Cree-derived words spelled using the "Standard Roman Orthography" system.

 In 2004, Robert Papen proposed a new system that was mostly phonetic.

 The government of Manitoba published a translation of its annual report on The Path to Reconciliation Act in Michif in June 2017.
 Its choice of spelling system can be seen in this extract:

 "Chimooshakinitoohk" aen itwayhk Kwaayeshchi Kanawaapinitoohk, chi nishtotaatoohk paarmii lii atoktonn pi lii blaan pour chi ooshitaahk chi li Trustiihk, mina kayaash chi nishtotamihk ka kii itawyhk mina chi kii kayhk pi mina kaahkiiyow chi maamoo atooshkayhk.

 Here, as in Papen's system, different vowel qualities are marked by writing the character doubled ("a" vs. "aa") instead of using diacritical marks as usual for Cree.
-For consistency, this system is also extended to the French-derived words so that French les blancs ('whites') becomes lii blaan but les autochtones ('the indigenous') becomes lii atoktonn.
+For consistency, this system is also extended to the French-derived words so that French les blancs ('whites') becomes lii blaan but les autochtones ('the indigenous [people]') becomes lii atoktonn.